yonasBSD/foot/INSTALL.md

 If you want foot to use the terminfo files from ncurses, but still package foot's own terminfo files under a different name, you can use the `-Dterminfo-base-name` option.
-Many distributions use the name `foot-extra`, and thus it might be a good idea to re-use that:
+Many distributions use the name `foot-extra`, and thus it might be a good idea to reuse that:

 ```sh
 meson ... -Ddefault-terminfo=foot -Dterminfo-base-name=foot-extra